Discover Proactive Safety Measures

 2. Communicates Procedures

 Providing clear and consistent communication ensures employees know what to expect and what to do to stay safe on the job.
-Most safety programs include written policies, processes and procedures that outline safety requirements for employees to follow.
+Most health and safety programs include written policies, processes and procedures that outline safety requirements for employees to follow.

 - Emergency Action Plan